Beavers in Sussex

-After an absence of over 400 years, the native Beaver is coming back to Sussex.
+After an absence of over 400 years, the native Beaver has been brought back to Sussex.
 These natural ecosystem engineers, which help so much with natural flood management, wildlife regeneration, water resources and water quality, were hunted to extinction in the UK in the 16th Century.
-Sussex Wildlife Trust recognises the important role that these nocturnal animals play in restoring the natural life support systems that we rely on, and we are working with local landowners to find appropriate sites for their re-introduction to Sussex.
+Sussex Wildlife Trust recognises the important role that these nocturnal animals play in restoring the natural life support systems that we rely on, and we are working with local landowners and other stakeholders to find appropriate sites for their re-introduction to Sussex.

 Beavers and wetlands